ngeor/blog/_wiki/project-setup.md

 In this case, it is important that pushing a tag does not trigger a build, otherwise we'll be in an infinite build loop.
 It's worth mentioning that the default pipeline in Bitbucket Pipelines doesn't run on tags.

+#### Tooling

+The tooling here should prevent merging PRs where the version hasn't been bumped properly.
+Additionally, it should push a new tag once the master is green.

 ### Comparison